flynnbr11/QMLA/docs/rst_tutorial.rst

     ##### -------------------------------------------------- #####
     exploration_strategy="ExampleBasic"

-When submitting jobs to schedulers like , we must specify the time required, so that it can determine a fair distribution of resources among users.
-We must therefore *estimate* the time it will take for an to complete: clearly this is strongly dependent on the numbers of experiments (:math:`\Ne`) and particles (:math:`\Np`), and the number of models which must be trained. :term:‘QMLA‘ attempts to determine a reasonable time to request based on the attribute of the :term:‘Exploration Strategy‘, by calling .
+When submitting jobs to schedulers like PBS, we must specify the time required, so that it can determine a fair distribution of resources among users.
+We must therefore *estimate* the time it will take for an instance to complete: clearly this is strongly dependent on the numbers of experiments (:math:`\Ne`) and particles (:math:`\Np`), and the number of models which must be trained. :term:`QMLA` attempts to determine a reasonable time to request based on the attribute of the :term:`Exploration Strategy`, by calling .
 In practice, this can be difficult to set perfectly, so the attribute of the :term:‘Exploration Strategy‘ can be used to correct for heavily over- or under-estimated time requests.
-Instances are run in parallel, and each trains/compares models in parallel.
-The number of processes to request, :math:`N_c` for each is set as in the :term:‘Exploration Strategy‘.
-Then, if there are :math:`N_r` in the run, we will be requesting the job scheduler to admit :math:`N_r` distinct jobs, each requiring :math:`N_c` processes, for the time specified.
+Instances are run in parallel, and each instance trains/compares models in parallel.
+The number of processes to request, :math:`N_c` for each instance is set as in the :term:‘Exploration Strategy‘.
+Then, if there are :math:`N_r` instances in the run, we will be requesting the job scheduler to admit :math:`N_r` distinct jobs, each requiring :math:`N_c` processes, for the time specified.

 The script works together with , though note a number of steps in the latter are configured to the cluster and may need to be adapted.
 In